 - The town center isn’t all that attractive, so consider finding accommodations out in the countryside.

 - Have some kip (Lao currency) on hand to pay entrance fees at any caves, lagoons, and other attractions at which you may stop along the way.
 Remember that some bathrooms may also charge a small fee.
+Don’t forget to bring a little toilet paper with you just in case none is provided.

 - Make sure to pack water, and it’s also a good idea to have some snacks on hand.